f5devcentral/f5-agility-labs-xc/docs/class3/lab1.rst

 3. On the login prompt enter the following testing username: **john.smith@nobody.com** password: **test123** and then click **Confirm**

-4. This should log you into the account but more important look on the right side panel finding the **vipsignin** POST request.
+4. This should log you into the account but more important look on the right side panel finding the **signin** POST request.
 Clicking on this entry and you will see the POST request that was created for your login.

 5. Switch to the **payload** tab and we can see the exact data that was submitted.
 The Username and Password are expected but we also see a tracking token (though not used here)

 |lab030|

-6. Right click on the **vipsignin** entry choose **Copy** and **Copy as cURL (BASH)** open **Notepad** from the windows start menu and paste the contents in.
+6. Right click on the **signin** entry choose **Copy** and **Copy as cURL (BASH)** open **Notepad** from the windows start menu and paste the contents in.
 This will allow you to inspect the query in greater detail.

 |lab031|